Healsens

 RELATED ARTICLES

 When cystic duct blockage is caused by a stone, it is called acute calculous cholecystitis.
 So, about 95% of people with acute cholecystitis have gallstones1.
 It is worth knowing that temporary obstruction by gallstones can cause pain, the process is called biliary colic.
-The diagnosis of biliary colic is upgraded to acute calculous cholecystitis if the pain does not resolve in six hours.
+Persistent abdominal pain can signal more serious gallbladder issues—only a healthcare professional can evaluate and diagnose.
 If no stone is identified, it is called acuteacalculous cholecystitis23.

 Regardless of the cause of the blockage, the gallbladder wall edema will eventually cause wall ischemia and become gangrenous.
 The gangrenous gallbladder can become infected by gas-forming organisms, causing acute emphysematous cholecystitis.
-The main thing to know is that all of these conditions can quickly become life-threatening.
+These conditions can be serious; anyone with concerning symptoms should seek prompt medical care.
 Moreover, the gap has the highest mortality rate.

 In addition to an acute condition, cholecystitis can also be chronic.